jdhitsolutions/PSWorkItem/README.md

 2     Overdue        33
 ```

 The percentages for each category are rounded.
-The percentage for Overdue items is bases on all open work items.
+The percentage for Overdue items is based on all open work items.

 ## Database Backup